mikewest/http-state-tokens/draft-west-http-state-tokens.md

 of servers to maintain state across a given user's session, and the privacy risks associated with long-lived tokens stored on a user's disk.

-Servers that desire a longer session lifetime can explicitly request an extension, which the browser can choose to act on.
+Servers that desire a longer session lifetime can explicitly request an extension, which the user agent can choose to act on.

 ## Ambient Authority and Cross-Site Delivery